oauthstuff/draft-oauth-par/main.md

    * Update Resource Indicators reference to the somewhat recently published RFC 8707
    * update to comply with draft-ietf-oauth-jwsreq-21, which requires `client_id` in the authorization request in addition to the `request_uri`
+   * Add some guidance/options on the request URI structure

    -01